-Azzurri to face France and Ireland after victory against Wales in Rome.
+Azzurri to face Ireland in Rome after victory against Wales and defeat to France.

 Italy will play a total of three home games in the 2025 edition of the annual Six Nations rugby union championship which ends on 15 March.

-After beating Wales 22-15 on 8 February, the Azzurri will face France on Sunday 23 February at 16.00 and defending champions Ireland on Saturday 15 March at 15.15.
+After beating Wales 22-15 on 8 February and being hammered 73-24 by France on 23 February, the Azzurri will face defending champions Ireland on Saturday 15 March at 15.15.

-The 15-match tournament - contested by England, France, Ireland, Italy, Scotland and Wales - will see Italy play two away games: against Scotland in Murrayfield on 1 February (31-19) and against England in Twickenham on 9 March.
+The 15-match tournament - contested by England, France, Ireland, Italy, Scotland and Wales -saw the Azzurri play two away games, both of which they lost: against Scotland in Murrayfield on 1 February (19-31) and England in Twickenham on 9 March (24-47).

 All sides will try to avoid being handed the dreaded "wooden spoon" - for finishing in last place - which last year went to Wales.